kevzhong/simple-2d-ns/README.md

 - `implicit`: Implicit time-stepping treatment of the diffusive terms using an Alternating Direct Implicit (ADI) approach or Helmholtz solver.
 Currently a WIP.
 - `RK3`: Implementation of RK3 sub-stepping.
 TODO.
 - `non-uniform-grid`: Grid-stretching in the wall-normal direction.
 TODO

+Fields are dumped as binary files.
+In the later branches, I have routines which dump additional XDMF instructions such that they can be conveniently imported into Paraview.

 ## Dependencies

 - FFTW3
 - Fortran compiler
+- OpenMP